Edward Russell, 2nd Baron Russell of Liverpool

 Edward Frederick Langley Russell, 2nd Baron Russell of Liverpool CBE, MC (10 April 1895 – 8 April 1981), known as Langley Russell, was a British soldier, lawyer, historian and writer.

 Early life, family and education

 Russell was the son of Richard Henry Langley Russell, second son of Edward Russell, 1st Baron Russell of Liverpool, and succeeded his grandfather to the title in 1920.
 He was educated at Liverpool College and St John's College, Cambridge (1913–1914).

 Military service

 World War I

 He left Cambridge to join the British Army soon after the outbreak of war.
-He served with distinction in the First World War, winning the Military Cross three times.
+He served with distinction in the First World War, being awarded the Military Cross three times.

 Legal career

 He was called to the bar at Gray's Inn in 1931, but never developed a substantial practice on the Oxford circuit.
 He developed a career in the Judge Advocate's office from the early 1930s.

 World War II

 He became Deputy Judge Advocate General (United Kingdom) to the British Army of the Rhine in 1945.
 He was one of the chief legal advisers during war-crimes proceedings, for both the Nuremberg trials and the Tokyo tribunal, held following the end of the Second World War.

 He was honoured with the CBE, Commander of the Order of the British Empire.